Tom-Ainsworth/Geeky-Girl/README.md

 ---

 ### Design
+Our desire is to design a web application that is clean and crisp with minimal distractions.
+All the fonts and styles are consistent throughout the site to make the users feel comfortable.
+With the help of CSS styles and media queries, the site is responsive across devices from desktop, laptop, tablet to mobile.
+Even on smaller devices, the contents are aligned proportionally and styled to make sure they are still legible and well-displayed.
+Altogether, the design and layout of the site should be entertaining and captivating so that a user is able to understand and enjoy the site.

 ### Typography

-The fonts I have chosen for the site is .... with .... as a fall back.
+The fonts I have chosen for the site is Zilla Slab with Sans Serif as a fall back.
 ![Image](assets/testing/typography.png)

-The website is fully responsive across all devices with the help of CSS styling and media queries along with Bootstrap to custom font sizes (smaller for mobile devices) and styles to keep all the content in place and legible.
+The website is fully responsive across all devices with the help of CSS styling and media queries to custom font sizes (smaller for mobile devices) and styles to keep all the content in place and legible.

 ### Colour Scheme